mandt-lab/shallow-ntc/README.md

 # Training

-Here's an example command to train a factorized prior model, with settings defined in a config file (run from the project root dir):
+Here's an example command to train a factorized prior model, with default hyperparameter settings defined in a config file (run from the project root dir):

 ```
 python -m factorized.train --config factorized/configs/bls2017.py --alsologtostderr